 Economic assessment may be required in certain instances when selecting between alternative measures and when determining whether any particular measure should be applied.
 Guidance on economic assessment and a baseline report on the economic analysis of water use in Ireland are available as economic background documents on www.wfdireland.ie.
-The Environmental Protection Agency have begun some additional work with regard to quantifying the benefits of the water environment.
-The costs of wastewater discharge and on-site systems measures in the South Eastern RBD have been estimated.
+The Environmental Protection Agency has begun some additional work with regard to quantifying the benefits of the water environment.
+The costs of wastewater discharge and on-site systems measures in the Western RBD have been estimated.
 Economic analysis has not been used to justify deferral of measures or extension of objectives in the district.

-5.5 Summary programme of measures for the South Eastern RBD
+5.5 Summary programme of measures for the Western RBD

-Table 5.1 provides a summary of the key measures to be implemented in the Water Management Units in the South Eastern RBD.
+Table 5.1 provides a summary of the key measures to be implemented in the Water Management Units in the Western RBD.